DShivam9/Dshivam9/README.md

 ### 👨‍💻 About Me
 I’m a front-end developer passionate about building **modern, responsive, and user-focused web applications**.
-I love crafting interfaces that blend **clean design, performance, and smooth user interaction**.
+I enjoy crafting interfaces that are both functional and visually engaging, with a focus on **clean design, performance, and smooth user interaction**.
-Currently exploring advanced JavaScript patterns, React development, and UI/UX-driven design.
+Currently, I’m exploring advanced JavaScript techniques, React development, and UI/UX-driven design.

 ---